trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 # onlykey-agent

-SSH agent for the OnlyKey.

-SSH is a popular remote access tool that is often used by administrators.
-Thanks to the OnlyKey SSH Agent remote access can be passwordless and more secure.
+OnlyKey Agent is a hardware-based SSH and GPG agent that allows offline cold storage of your SSH and OpenPGP keys.
+SSH is a popular remote access tool that is often used by administrators and with OnlyKey remote access can be passwordless by physically pressing OnlyKey button to log in.
+GPG (or GnuPG) is a versatile OpenPGP tool that provides encryption and signing.
+Instead of keeping keys on a computer, OnlyKey generates and securely stores your keys off of the computer and you can still easily use SSH and GPG.

+## How to use OnlyKey Agent

+You can do things like sign your emails, git commits, and software packages, manage your passwords (with pass and gopass, among others), authenticate web tunnels and file transfers, and more.
+Since many 3rd party applications already integrate with SSH and GPG you can use those as well.

 ## SSH Agent Quickstart Guide